Skip to main content

 2. Creating a Sensor

-A sensor is a special type of physics object that doesn’t participate in collisions but can detect other objects entering or leaving its area.
+A sensor is a special physical object that doesn't participate in collisions but can detect other objects entering or leaving its area.

 local BodyDef <const> = require("BodyDef")

--- Define a hollow circular static body using a series of vertices
+-- Create a hollow circular static body by defining a set of vertices

--- This limits the activity area for this example
+-- Used to restrict the activity area in this example

 local terrainDef = BodyDef()